Should I Cover My Pool Heater in Winter? Complete Guide

 Climate-Specific Protection Strategies

-In mild winter climates (rarely below 40°F), basic covers protecting control panels and preventing debris accumulation may suffice.
+In mild winter climates (rarely below freezing), basic covers protecting control panels and preventing debris accumulation may suffice.
 Moderate winter areas (20-40°F range) require more comprehensive covering including protection of all external components.
-Harsh winter climates (below 20°F) need maximum protection including potential component removal and indoor storage for sensitive parts.
+Harsh winter climates (below 20°F) require thorough draining of the heat exchanger and plumbing; the entire unit may be brought indoors after draining for some small above-ground heat pumps, but it should otherwise be left in place.

 Common Winter Protection Mistakes